StanislawGlegola/Rest-api-user-catalogue/README.md

 "# Rest-api-user-catalog is a dojo project realized in spare time to summarize knowledge. <br> It revolve around combining various technologies in single repository.
 Notice that it can risk with suboptimal code appliance in this particular project. <br>
-But as I mentioned - it's just a dojo."
+But as I mentioned - it's a dojo."

 <strong>DB login credentials added in environment variables:</strong>
 <br>